Note! These are notes from dance classes prior to 2004. They are archived here for occasional reference.

 S RF forward, Turn frame to face diagonal wall

-S CW LF, right at end, turn frame right, start moving weight back
+S CW LF, right at end, turn frame right, start moving weight back forward

 S CW RF, LF feet together